yusufozturk/panther/README.md

     return event.get('name')
 ```

-If this rule returns `True`, an alert will dispatch to your team based on the defined severity.
+If this rule returns `True`, an alert will be dispatched to your team based on the defined severity.

 ## Cloud Security